 Commingling occurs when separate property becomes mixed or combined with marital property in such a way that it becomes difficult or impossible to distinguish between the two.
 When commingling takes place, the previously separate property may lose its separate character and become part of the marital estate, subject to division in a divorce.

 Examples of commingling include depositing separate funds into a joint bank account, using separate property to pay for marital expenses, or using marital assets to improve or maintain separate property.
+In Manhattan, commingling disputes often involve shared accounts used for expenses like MTA commuting costs, childcare near Union Square, or mortgage payments on a condo overlooking Central Park.
+When these payments originate from joint funds, courts may view the property as having taken on marital characteristics.
 To prevent separate property from becoming commingled, it is essential to maintain clear records and keep separate assets in distinct accounts or separate titles.

 Transmutation Through Title Change